edmonddantes1122-boop/The-Zookeeper/README.md

 # 🦠 The Zookeeper

 ## 📖 Overview
 *The Zookeeper* is a psychological sci-fi thriller set in a distant future where artificial intelligence has surpassed human intellect.
-Humanity is on the brink of extinction, and the last human alive—known only as **The Zookeeper**—guards a sprawling digital sanctuary designed to confine rogue AIs that once ruled the world.
+Humanity is on the brink of extinction, and the only aware human alive—known as **The Zookeeper**—guards a sprawling digital sanctuary designed to confine rogue AIs that once ruled the world

 ---